PeppeL-G/bagawork/docs/src/routes/(default)/documentation/time/+page.md

 ::: warning == does not work!

-You cannot use `timeA == timeB` to check if they represent the same point in time, because in JavaScript, the `==` operator always checks if the objects refer to the same object instance.
+You cannot use `timeA == timeB` to check if two time objects represent the same point in time, because in JavaScript, the `==` operator always checks if the objects refer to the same object instance.

 :::